Special Friends Volunteer Event recognizing Earth Day and the America 250 Celebration

 by Paul Mickle, Photo Contest Coordinator

-The Friends of Ridley Creek are happy to see another one of the longest running and most popular traditions live on with the annual 2025 Photo Contest.
-Coming this summer, this event will add to the many beautiful park photographs collected over the years.
+The Friends of Ridley Creek State Park are happy to see another popular tradition live on with the 2026 Photo Contest.
+Coming this summer, this event will continue to add to the many beautiful park photographs and perspectives collected over the years.
 It is always neat to see the park through the lens of other park enthusiasts.
-Two decades of past entries can be seen on our website - click on “photo contest” on the left panel.
-Photos from past contests are also displayed at various public events and make occasional newsletter appearances, as you can see here.
+Two decades of past entries can be seen on this website by clicking on the Photo Contest panel on the left side of the home page.
+Photos from past contests also appear at various events and make occasional newsletter appearances.

-There will be a display of all submitted entries and an award ceremony on Wednesday, June 25, at 6 pm in the ballroom of the Hunting Hill Mansion.
+There will be a display of all submitted entries and an award ceremony on Wednesday, June 17, at 6 pm in the ballroom of the Hunting Hill Mansion.
 Cash prizes will be given for first, second, and third place, and for honorable mention.
-If there are youth entries (under age 18), prizes will be given for that category.
+If there are youth entries (under age 18), prizes will be given for that category as well.
+If you know or have a child who takes photographs, be sure to encourage them.

-You can submit photos as late as Tuesday, June 24 to be displayed, but they will not be eligible for an award.
-The rules and entry form are available here on our website.
+You can submit photos as late as Tuesday, June 16 to be displayed, but they will not be available for judging.
+The rules and entry form are available on this website.
 Also, flyers have been posted in boxes on the Multi-Use Trail.
 Please direct questions to photocontest@FriendsofRCSP.org.
 Have fun and good luck!

 Trail Maps